 Shippers can place entry capacity auction bids in accordance with the rules set out in the UNC.
 Once the auction information is received, we apply the ECR methodology in line with our duty under the Licence to determine whether additional entry capacity should be made available at any entry point and the amount of incremental entry capacity that should be made available.

-Under our Licence obligations, 24 months is available to us to build the projects identified through a PARCA following allocation of capacity via a QSEC auction.
+Under our UNC obligations, 24 months is available to us to release capacity, identified through a PARCA, following allocation of capacity via a QSEC auction.
 Where possible, we carry out analysis ahead of an auction to identify what investment could be required considering any capacity reserved or allocated via a PARCA and an anticipated pattern of bids.
 This analysis may need to be modified if an unanticipated pattern of bids is received in an auction.

 We can only permanently increase the level of entry capacity at an aggregated system entry point (ASEP) having first assessed how much entry capacity may be substituted to meet the increase in accordance with the terms contained within its entry capacity substitution methodology statement (ECS).
 Entry capacity substitution is the process of substituting unsold firm entry capacity from one or more ASEPs to another ASEP where demand for entry capacity exceeds the available obligated capacity quantities for the relevant period.